greenhas/spg_website/content/Communities/books-that-shaped-my-faith.md

 ### *Sapiens: A Brief History of Humankind*, by Yuval Noah Harari

 I understand that this book has received some criticism from experts in the field, and while I'm not qualified to evaluate that criticism, I'd be happy to replace this with a similar, stronger book.
 Nonetheless, I find it valuable to think about human history (how long—and yet how short—it is) and about early humanity (including Neanderthals, Cro Magnon, etc.) when getting existential.
-This book does that trick for me in the same way that visiting the Smithsonian Museum of Natural History does
+This book does that trick for me in the same way that visiting the Smithsonian Museum of Natural History does.

 ### *L'Anomalie*, by Hervé Le Tellier